evennia/evennia/docs/source/Howtos/Extending-the-REST-API.md

         return Response( InventorySerializer(obj).data, status=status.HTTP_200_OK )
 ```

-One last `evennia reboot` - now you should be able to get `/api/characters/1/inventory` and see everything your character has, neatly divided into worn and carried.
+One last `evennia reboot` - now you should be able to get `/api/characters/1/inventory` and see everything your character has, neatly divided into "worn" and "carried".

-And that's it!
+## Next Steps

+That's it!
+You've learned how to customize your own REST endpoint for Evennia, add new endpoint details, and serialize data from your game's objects for the REST API.
+With those tools, you can take any in-game data you want and make it available - or even modifiable - with the API.

+If you want a challenge, try taking what you learned and implementing a new `desc` detail that will `GET` the existing character desc, or `PUT` a new desc.
+(Tip: check out how evennia's REST permissions module works, and the `set_attribute` methods in the default evennia REST API views.)

+> For a more in-depth look at the django REST framework, you can go through [their tutorial](https://www.django-rest-framework.org/tutorial/1-serialization/) or straight to [the django REST framework API docs](https://www.django-rest-framework.org/api-guide/requests/)